Legal Guide to Private Communication: Know Your Rights and Responsibilities

 - Knowing the law - Understand what's legal in your jurisdiction

-- Respecting others - Don't use anonymity to harm or harass
+- Respecting others - Don't use privacy tools to harm or harass

 - Being truthful - Don't commit fraud or deception